spdx-github/IndustriesOfEnceladus/README.md

 It all started because I was frustrated with how fast the AR-1500 wore out, so I made another that's tougher, and then I realised how much I wanted some other stuff, and some other stuff, and some other stuff...
 I think it began to sink in for me after the Cothon-2200 that I was onto something good.
 I've been having fun and fixing bugs since the 21st of May, and hope to be for the foreseeable future. :]

+### Supporting Development
-[If you'd like to support my work, consider donating on Ko-fi!](https://ko-fi.com/pearshapes) I'm not able to work due to disabilities, so I don't get much every month.
+[If you'd like to support the development of IoE, consider donating on Ko-fi!](https://ko-fi.com/pearshapes) I'm not able to work due to disabilities, so I don't get much every month.
 Any little bit helps.
 Thank you!

+Current market share statistics across the Industries of Enceladus are:
+	- WT: 100%

 ## Features